Discover more from Weekend Wisdom - Dan Isaacman

 Almost everything that we may take for granted was the labour of another human just like us, with a good idea and the commitment to make it a reality.

-If you subscribe to the core belief that the world is malleable, then you can mould the very fabric of reality and create.
+If you subscribe to the core belief that the world is malleable, then you can mold the very fabric of reality and create.

-It is simple to be creative, with some practice and apply creativity in all areas of life.
+It is simple to be creative, with some practice.

 We all have this innate power and are usually stopped only by the perceived risks, lack of practice and false idea that creativity is reserved for artists and intellectuals.